NVIDIA/DL4AGX/AV-Solutions/DeepSeek-R1-Distill-Lllama-8B-trtllm/README.md

 Here is a sample inference output for DeepSeek-R1-Distill-LLaMA-3.1-8B model
 ```
-[11/21/2024-16:10:58] [TRT-LLM] [I] Load engine takes: 62.147863149642944 sec
+Input [Text 0]: "<｜begin▁of▁sentence｜>Born in north-east France, Soyer trained as a"
-Input [Text 0]: "<|begin_of_text|>Born in north-east France, Soyer trained as a"
+Output [Text 0 Beam 0]: " chef in Paris.
+He worked at the famous restaurant 'Le Grand Véfour' under chef Marie-Antoine Carême, and later at 'Le Coq Rico' with chef Charles de la Faye.
+Soyer is known for his work in the development of the restaurant trade, and he wrote several books on the subject.
+He also became a member of the French Academy of Gastronomy.
-Output [Text 0 Beam 0]: " chef in Paris before moving to London in 1848.
-He was appointed chef to the Prince of Wales in 1850, and later became chef to Queen Victoria.
-He was a pioneer of French cuisine in England, and his cookery books were very popular.
-He died in 1868."
+So, Soyer is a French chef, born in the 19th century, who worked in some of the most prominent restaurants in Paris.
+His contributions to the restaurant industry are well-documented, and he's considered a significant figure"
 ```